 On average, a college degree has a big financial payoff.
 But, not everyone who attends college necessarily receives the average payoff, so it’s no surprise that they question whether it was all actually worth it.
 Sometimes this happens because of things you cannot predict, like college major or the school you attend.

 (NOTE: The average person who goes to Harvard will have a different payoff than someone who attends “XYZ” college.)
 Another reason is that not everyone earns the same salary for doing the same job in a different location.
 There is a lot of luck involved.

 The college decision is a “risky” decision, a lot like buying stock, but on the whole, it’s a risk worth taking.
 For most, the risks will pay for themselves, because the returns are that big.

 One of the biggest pieces of data that students should look at is the salary outcomes at the school that your child can get into.
 If a student goes to a state flagship school (depending upon which school, of course), the likelihood of things paying off is really big.
 This is true even for majors deemed to be “lower earning majors” (ex: Art History)

 In general, one takes a bigger risk when they attend schools that are less selective.
-If this is what your student will be doing, then cost of tuition should really be paid attention to.
+If this is what your student will be doing, then you should really pay attention to the cost of tuition.

 If tuition at a less selective school is low, it’s probably worth it.
 However, a lower-ranked (in terms of selectivity, SAT and ACT scores, GPAs) private school that charges high tuition would NOT be a good risk.